diabloexodia/diabloexodia/README.md

  ♾️: I’m an aspiring DevOps Engineer from India who is interested in designing scalable, resilient and fault-tolerant solutions leveraging cloud services.

- ☁️: AWS certified Solutions Architect Associate
+ ☁️: AWS certified Solutions Architect Associate.

  🎮: In my free time, I'd be lore-hunting for my favorite games.